 In contrast, acupuncture treats a variety of conditions occurring everywhere else in your body.
 Acupuncture can treat pain originating deep inside muscles and connective tissue, and can even treat more complex conditions affecting your body.

-Old Bridge Spine and Wellness Center incorporates trigger point therapy into our existing acupuncture practice.
+NJ Spine and Wellness incorporates trigger point therapy into our existing acupuncture practice.
 We think you will agree that trigger point therapy compliments our physical therapy, massage therapy, and standard chiropractic treatments to relieve your pain and improve the quality of your life.
 We have three locations in Freehold, Matawan and Old Bridge New Jersey for your convenience.